StaQ: a Finite Memory Approach to Discrete Action Policy Mirror Descent: Introduction

 \section{Introduction}

 Deep RL has seen rapid development in the past decade, achieving super-human results on several decision making tasks~\citep{dqn, Go, GT}.
-However, the use of neural networks as function approximators exacerbates many challenges of RL, such as the difficulties of exploration and brittleness to hyperparameters~\citep{henderson18}.
-Furthermore, the empirical behavior often poorly aligns with our theoretical understandings~\citep{Ilyas2020A, Discor, deadlytriad}.
-To address these issues, many successful deep RL algorithms consider regularized versions of the original objective, typically either by regularizing the Bellman operators with an entropy bonus e.g. SAC~\citep{SAC_app} or by introducing a KL constraint between successive policies, e.g. TRPO~\citep{TRPO}.

-Policy Mirror Descent~(PMD, \citet{Politex, improvedpolitex, PMD}) applies Mirror Descent~\citep{Nemirovsky1983,Beck2003}, a first-order convex optimization method, to the policy improvement step.
-In the more general entropy-regularized form of PMD, starting with the previous Q-function $Q^k$, the improved policy at each iteration is the solution of the following optimization problem
+However, the use of neural networks as function approximators exacerbates many challenges of RL, such as the brittleness to hyperparameters~\citep{henderson18} and the poor alignment between empirical behavior and theoretical understandings~\citep{Ilyas2020A, Discor, deadlytriad}.
+To address these issues, many deep RL algorithms consider adding regularization terms, one of which being to penalize the Kullback-Leibler divergence (labeled $\KL$ in the following) between successive policies~ \citep{TRPO,acktr,acer,MDQN}.
+This family of algorithms is often called Policy Mirror Descent~(PMD, \citet{Politex, improvedpolitex, PMD}) for its connection---made more explicit in Sec.~\ref{sec:pmd}---to the first-order convex optimization method Mirror Descent~\citep{Nemirovsky1983,Beck2003}.
+One known property of PMD algorithms, at least in the context of value iteration, is that it averages out policy evaluation errors \citep{Vieillard20}.
+This property can be intuited from the nature of the policy $\pi_k$ at iteration $k$, which is a Boltzmann distribution and its (unnormalized) log-probabilities are a weighted average of past Q-function estimates $\{q_{i}\}_{i=0}^{k-1}$

-for some entropy weight $\tau \ge 0$ and (inverse) step size $\eta > 0$, where $h$ is the negative Shannon entropy and $D_{\mathcal{R}}$ is the Bregman divergence associated with the convex regularizer $\mathcal{R}$ and $\pi_{k}$ is the previous policy.
-This has received a lot of recent theoretical interest as a unifying framework for many regularized policy iteration algorithms~\citep{Neu, Geist19}.